How do you Catch Whooping Cough?

 You need to inhale very many bacteria cause whooping cough.
 Probably hundreds or thousands unless you are really susceptible (like the newborn).

-Immunity doesn’t last.
+Immunity to whooping cough doesn’t last.

 Immunity only lasts a few years, even after the natural infection.
 That is why quite a lot of older children and adults get it.